jtdaugherty/brick/docs/index.rst

 can have the values ``Fixed`` and ``Greedy``.

 A widget advertising a ``Fixed`` size in a given dimension is a widget that will always consume the same number of rows or columns no matter how many it is given.
-Widgets can advertise different growth policies;
-for example, the ``Brick.Widgets.Border.hCenter`` function centers a widget and is ``Greedy`` horizontally and defers to the widget it centers for vertical growth behavior.
+Widgets can advertise different vertical and horizontal growth policies for example, the ``Brick.Widgets.Border.hCenter`` function centers a widget and is ``Greedy`` horizontally and defers to the widget it centers for vertical growth behavior.

 These size policies govern the box layout algorithm that is at the heart of every non-trivial drawing specification.
 When we use